kevinyao93/CS245-Project-1/README.md

     **NOTE: because AutoPhrase requires many other tools related so we can't upload a whole repository of AutoPhrase files in here**
     **If you want to run AutoPhrase with full experience, please pull its original repo https://github.com/shangjingbo1226/AutoPhrase/tree/master/src and replace auto_phrase.sh with the one shown in our repository.**

 We renamed those generated `AutoPhrase.txt`, and put them in a folder `autophrase_result`.
-This is the result doing step 1 to 3.
+This is the result from doing step 1 to 3.
 We also include a parsing file to do step 4 in the same folder (`autophrase_result/parsing.py`).

 We put all the phrases generated by AutoPhrase mining the Twitter texts into the folder `phrase_list`.
 Each file inside the folder is named after the date of the original full twitter text file (i.e. 0322 stands for tweets recorded on 03/22/2020)